 The 2024-25 La Cienega/La Cieneguilla community planning process was initiated by the La Cienega Valley Association (LCVA) and authorized by the Board of County Commissioners via Resolution 2024-013 in January 2024.
-The La Cienega/La Cieneguilla Planning Committee were always open to any community member.
-The first meeting began in March 2024 where the Committee, led by Planning Division staff, held monthly meetings until May 2025.
-At each monthly meeting, the Committee focused on different topics (i.e., land use, transportation, or economic development) and then begin reviewing red lines in Spring 2025.
+The La Cienega/La Cieneguilla Planning Committee meetings were always open to any community member.
+The first meeting began in March 2024 where the Committee, led by Planning Division staff, held monthly meetings through July 2025.
+At each monthly meeting, the Committee focused on different topics (i.e., land use, transportation, or economic development) and then begin reviewing red line drafts in Spring 2025.
+Implementation of the Plan will occur through amendments to the La Cienega and La Cieneguilla Community District Overlay (SLDC Section 9.8) and project implementation specified in Section 3 of this plan.